We have created a common platform that all our WordPress plugins use and share segments of code to reduce database lookups and calculations.

 If you have a little browse through our WordPress Plugin shop you will notice that many of our plugins are in the same space.
 Meaning if our customers like one of our plugins the chances are they will most likely need and benefit from other plugins that we have created.

-Below we have created a few favourite plugin pairings that work extremely well with each other, but, before you find out about those I wanted to showcase how the platform works for two of our plugins, so you can get an idea how they all talk to each other.
+Below we have created a few favourite plugin pairings that work extremely well with each other, but, before you find out about those I wanted to showcase how the platform works for two of our plugins, so you can get an idea of how they all talk to each other.

-Exchange Rate Product Price Updates (ERPPU) and Monitor Woocommerce Product Updates (MWPU) are two of our plugins that both share lots of data.
+Exchange Rate Product Price Updates (ERPPU) and Monitor Woocommerce Product Updates (MWPU) are two of our popular plugins that both share lots of data.

 MWPU however monitors when the price of a product - among other fields - has changed.
 This allows a historical log of price changes and who changed them.
+This is ideal if you want to know the price history of a product or who changed them.

 If ERPPU changes the price then it makes sense to update MWPU at the same time, therefore, saving MWPU from a job.